mauroservienti/milestone.github.io/_posts/2019-05-08-dont-have-to-be-cool-to-rule-my-world.md

 * There is no such thing as [cross service communication/composition](/view-model-composition/2019/03/13/there-is-no-such-thing-as-cross-services-composition.html)

-HTTP is nice, indeed, still has a few issues that we need to aware of.
+HTTP is nice, indeed, still has a few issues that we need to be aware of.
 The protocol tends to exacerbate some of the [fallacies of distributed computing](https://particular.net/s/free-ebook-dr-harvey-and-the-8-fallacies-of-distributed-computing).
 HTTP as a transport is highly interoperable, at the cost of transport costs.
 Serialization and deserialization impact on bandwidth and thus latency.
 And we need to be very careful about not introducing any not required additional cost.

 The designed interaction can be represented using the following diagram: